Uber driver fatally shot while trying to fight off carjacker in North Lawndale, family says

 RELATED | Lyft driver attacked, carjacked in Englewood after telling couple not to vape in his car

-Relatives said the 46-year-old rideshare driver was after they say investigators told them he fought back when a passenger tried to carjack him on the city's West Side.
-During the attack, he was shot in head and face.
+Relatives said the 46-year-old rideshare driver was killed after they say investigators told them he fought back when a passenger tried to carjack him on the city's West Side.
+During the attack, he was shot in the head and face.

 The crime took place around 2:30 a.m.
 Tuesday in the 3700-block of Douglas Avenue, investigators said.